 The Washington State Department of Transportation has gotten creative in the past with its de-icing solutions.
 In 2008, the department dumped a mixture of saltwater, calcium chloride, and de-sugared molasses on White Pass—a remarkably effective solution, but not one allowed in Seattle because of its high salt content.

 Scientists have been looking into alternative substances to spread on hazardous roads.
 Magnesium chloride can combat ice, but it also weakens concrete, leaving it brittle and prone to damage.
 Pavement can be designed with nano-particles that reduce ice, but it’s still too costly for widespread use.
 Scientists are also looking into the possibility of using waste materials from biodiesel industry, the sugar beet refining industry, and the wine industry on roads.

-Crashes on icy roads aren’t always an “Act of God”
+Crashes on icy roads aren’t always legally considered an “Act of God”

 Many drivers believe that if they’re involved in a crash in an icy road, there’s no way to recover damages, even if they weren’t at fault.
 The truth is that while insurance companies consider severe, freak weather conditions an “Act of God,” drivers who go too fast on icy roads or don’t pay attention to hazardous conditions can still be held liable if they cause an accident.